 - Newsletters: If you send out E-newsletters or Email blasts, you could get a significant amount of traffic that falls into the Direct traffic bucket. *There is a way to customize links using UTM codes, but that’s a topic for another conversation.

 - Social Media Links: Sometimes Google Analytics can’t determine if the source of your traffic came from a link posted to social media or not. *See our note involving UTM codes in #5.

 - HTTP / HTTPS Mismatch: If your website had no SSL (HTTP), and you upgrade your website to include an SSL (HTTPS), websites that previously linked to your HTTP website will be redirected to the “new” HTTPS version of your website/page, but that traffic may now fall into the “Direct” bucket instead of being attributed to the correct source.
 The only way to correct this is by updating your profiles and/or links on other websites to point to the correct HTTPS version of your website.

 - Mobile “Browser Bar” Searches: There are 5 primary browsers that people generally use: Chrome, Firefox, Explorer, Edge & Safari.
 Each of these browsers, and all the other browsers, will report traffic that originated in their search/address bar differently than if you went to Google and did a search.
 A study by Groupon in 2014 suggested that 10% – 60% of Direct traffic is actually browser bar (address bar) searches.
 See more on this below.

 Mobile Search Can Skew Direct Traffic

 As you’re probably well aware, people search from their phones far more often than they used to.
 I’m guessing you probably don’t navigate to Google on your phone to actually do a Google search.
 If you’re like me, you probably open a browser of choice and do a search directly from the browser/address bar.
 As outlined in #8 above, this search will likely fall into the “Direct” traffic bucket on your Google Analytics report, even though it’s actually Google or Bing Organic (depending on who you’ve set up as your search engine of choice on your device).

-Why Can’t Google Analytics Differentiate & Identify Browser Search?
+Why Can’t Google Analytics Differentiate & Identify Mobile Browser Search?